-A multi-use recreational facility is also planned to be constructed in the Village of Elbow to accommodate the growing population.
+A multi-use recreational facility has been constructed in the Village of Elbow to accommodate the growing population.
 Residents place a high value on recreational activities at Lake Diefenbaker, Douglas Provincial Park and Elbow Harbour Provincial Recreation Site.

 SaskPower will consider this regional context and use this input when selecting VCs for analysis in our upcoming federal and provincial impact assessment process.
 Preliminary VCs we have identified as a result of the comments from the Elbow REP Committee are summarized in Table 7-2.